Pavithra6127/Codsoft-Web-Development/README.md

 This is a basic calculator web application built using HTML, inline CSS, and JavaScript.
 It performs simple arithmetic operations such as addition, subtraction, multiplication, and division.

-📁 Project Structure
-HTML: Builds the structure and layout of the calculator.
-CSS: Inline styling for background, fonts, buttons, and layout.
-JavaScript: Handles user interaction and performs calculations.

 🔑 Key Learnings:

 HTML form structure